-A. J. Hodges Industries.
-Inc., at Many, La., has a forester working nearly full-time on tree improvement research, with a field assistant and ample labor.
-In addition to an adequate research budget, facilities include a 4000-acre fenced area, access to thousands of acres of plantations and natural stands, a 25- by 25- by 25-foot air-conditioned greenhouse with an 18-foot loblolly pine established in it (for grafting experiments) a smaller greenhouse that can be hold at 65°F even in midsummer (for vegetative propagation) extensive progeny-testing areas, and a remarkable 10acre longleaf-loblolly pine hybrid swarm.
-As previously noted, A. J. Hodges industries have cooperative research agreements with the Texas For est Service, Louisiana State University, and the Southern Forest Experiment Station.
-Main lines of work have included interspecific hybridization, vegetative propagation, racial variation , and the establishment of an 80acre arboretum of native and exotic pines and hardwoods.
-Game management research and ornamental gardens are included in the experimental tract which often draws 1,500 to 2,000 visitors on a Sunday.

-The Crossett Company, at Crossett, Ark., in addition to financing a fulltime researcher in cooperation with the Southern Forest Experiment Station, has a tree improvement program of its own, with emphasis on loblolly pine and ultimately on shortleaf pine seed orchards.
+A. J. Hodges Industries, Inc., at Many, Louisiana, has a forester working nearly full-time on tree improvement research, with a field assistant and ample labor.
+In addition to an adequate research budget, facilities include a 4,000acre fenced area, access to thousands of acres of plantations and natural stands, a 25- by 25- by 25-foot air-conditioned greenhouse with an 18-foot loblolly established in it (for grafting experiments), a smaller greenhouse that can be held at 65° F. even in midsummer (for vegetative propagation), extensive progenytesting areas, and a remarkable 10-acre longleaf-loblolly pine hybrid swarm.
+As previously noted, A. J. Hodges Industries have cooperative research agreements with the Texas Forest Service, Louisiana State University, and the Southern Forest Experiment Station.
+Main lines of work have included interspecific hybridization, vegetative propagation, racial variation, and the establishment of an 80-acre arboretum of native and exotic pines and hardwoods.
+Game management research and ornamental gardens are included in the experiment tract, which often draws, 1,500 to 2,000 visitors on a Sunday.
+The Crossett Company, at Crossett, Arkansas, in addition to financing a full-time researcher in cooperation with the Southern Forest Experiment Station, has a tree improvement program of its own, with emphasis on loblolly pine and ultimately on shortleaf pine seed orchards.